-Kapil teaches at The Jack Kerouac School of Disembodied Poetics at Naropa University and at the low-residency MFA program at Goddard College.
-She is also the author of Incubation: A Space for Monsters, an experimental autobiography; and Humanimal: A Project for Future Children based on the true story of two girls found living with wolves in 1920 in Bengal, India.
-In anticipation of her latest book Schizophrene published by Nightboat coming out this week, and reflecting on the ten year anniversary of The Vertical Interrogation of Strangers, I had the chance to email interview/slantly interrogate Kapil about these works.
-Kapil will be a keynote speaker at the &Now conference in San Diego in October, and she will be reading at Pete’s Candy Store in Brooklyn on November 18.
-Check out her blog: Was Jack Kerouac a Punjabi?
+Kapil teaches at The Jack Kerouac School of Disembodied Poetics at Naropa University and at the MFA program at Goddard College.
+She is also the author of Incubation: A Space for Monsters, an experimental autobiography; and Humanimal: A Project for Future Children, which is based on the true story of two girls found living with wolves in 1920 in Bengal, India.
+In anticipation of her latest book, Schizophrene (Nightboat, 2011), we had the chance to speak with one another—an interrogation of sorts.

 Katherine Sanders What does it mean to be vertically interrogated?